griptape-ai/griptape-sample-structures/griptape-off-prompt/README.md

+Griptape offers the ability to store information in a configurable vector store called TaskMemory.
+This can be helpful in cases where you do not want to share information with model providers for security or compliance reasons.
+It can also help reduce token counts and allow your applications to handle context length constraints.

 This sample summarizes your website of choice into a text message to a friend.
 You can toggle seamlessly between two Griptape Agents; one that utilizes [Griptape's Task Memory](https://docs.griptape.ai/latest/griptape-framework/structures/task-memory/) and one that does not.

 To learn more, see the [Griptape blog post on Task Memory and Off-Prompt](https://www.griptape.ai/blog/the-power-of-task-memory-and-off-prompt-tm).